-High Point: When Front Row Motorsports showed up at Daytona in February, it was the first time they knew they’d race in the Daytona 500.
-With an alliance with Earnhardt Ganassi Racing scoring the team a spot in the top 35 in owner points, Andretti was locked into the field for a race that he’d himself raced into with the No. 34 team just a season before.
+High Point: When FRM showed up at Daytona in February, it was the first time they knew they’d race in the Daytona 500.
+With an alliance with Earnhardt Ganassi Racing scoring the team a spot in the Top 35 in owner points, John Andretti was locked into the field for a race that he’d himself raced into with the No. 34 team just a season before.

-Summary: It was a year of firsts for John Andretti and the No. 34 team.
-Andretti found himself in a full-time ride for the first time since a stint with BAM Racing in 2007, and his first run at a full schedule since 2003 (well, almost a full schedule…he skipped two races in May to run the Indianapolis 500).
-And for Front Row Motorsports, they capitalized on their first five races in the top 35 in owner points by staying there all year.
+Summary: It was a year of firsts for Andretti and the No. 34 team.
+Andretti found himself in a full-time ride for the first time since a stint with BAM Racing in 2007, and his first run at a full schedule since 2003 (well, almost a full schedule… he skipped two races in May to run the Indianapolis 500).
+And for FRM, they capitalized on their first five races in the Top 35 in owner points by staying there all year.

 To be frank, none of Andretti’s races were spectacular, but considering the means of the No. 34 team, they got the job done.
 Andretti avoided much of the on-track trouble that plagued him during his run with previous organizations, and went a long way to help FRM establish itself as a full-time team instead of one scraping to make the field every week.

 Until then, he goal was to make the Top 35 and to become an established team.
 Mission accomplished.

 2009 Team Ranking: 1st.
 Andretti’s teammates in FRM’s No. 37 car (which by season’s end was attempting every race) included Tony Raines and Travis Kvapil, but in a start-and-park capacity only.
 For all intents and purposes, this was a single-car effort in 2009.